5 Questions Every Rogue Should Be Able to Answer

 Comparing a fighter with a rogue is a healthy exercise and helpful when trying to understand how these characters are fundamentally different.
 When in a fight, a fighter walks up to the thing and beats it down until it is dead while a rogue will look for the creature’s weak point and strike there.
 When trying to get something from a cave where a monster lies sleeping, a fighter will most likely wake it up with the clanging of its armor and then have to kill it before getting the treasure while a rogue will quietly sneak past it and just take it.
 When trying to talk their way into a room past a guard, a fighter will try to intimidate the guard into letting them pass while a rogue may intimidate but will more likely turn on the charm and convince the guard that they should already be in there.
 The common thread in all of them is that a rogue relies on looking for the opportunity, and that is where the heart of your character should lie.

 To help you flesh out your character, we have 5 questions for you that you, as the player of the rogue should be able to answer through your character’s eyes.
-If you prefer to play a fighter, cleric, monk, or bard, we have 5 questions for them as well.
+If you prefer to play a barbarian, bard, cleric, druid, fighter, monk, paladin, ranger, sorcerer, and wizard, we have 5 questions for them as well.
 So lets begin.

 1) Why Did You Start Seeing the Opportunity in Every Situation?